PW999/home-assistant-config/README.md

 This is the home-assistant configuration which I'm using in my little appartment.

-More documentation and automation will follow soon, I'm currently in the process of re-organizing my whole configuration, soo bear with me.

 # Hardware
 This is a very short list of the hardware I'm using: